Dark Mode

 Yes, same-sex couples have the same rights and opportunities as opposite-sex couples regarding immigration benefits.

 It is possible to get married while in the U.S. on a tourist visa.
 However, this is likely to raise questions about your intentions.
-Read our recent blog on the topic and consult our experienced immigration lawyers at Spar & Bernstein.
+Reach out to our team for legal advice.